littledan/proposal-proxy-transparent/README.md

 # Current status

 In a review, transparent proxies faced significant doubts from some TC39 delegates ([details](https://github.com/littledan/proposal-proxy-transparent/issues/3)).
-Because of that, the author of this proposal has no plans to present this proposal to TC39.
+Because of that, **the author of this proposal has no plans to present this proposal to TC39**.

 -----